Preparing a New England Lobster Bake

 Steamer clams need to be rinsed and scrubbed before cooking.
 Use a large pot of cold water and a vegetable brush to scrub and clean the clams.

 Reduce the heat and allow the clams to simmer for 5 minutes.
-When clams are cooked they should open up.
-A clam that remains closed has not been cooked, and should not be eaten.
+When clams are cooked, they should open up.
+A clam that remains closed may be dead and should not be eaten.

 How to Serve a New England Lobster Bake

-An authentic lobster bake should be served outside, not only to enjoy the summer weather, but because lobster can be rather messy.
+An authentic lobster bake should be served outside to enjoy the summer weather and because lobster can be rather messy.

 Place the lobsters and steamers on a large plate.
 Serve the potatoes and corn in separate bowls.
-Melt approximately ¼ of a stick of butter for each person to dip his or her lobster meat in.
+Melt approximately ¼ of a stick of butter for each person to dip their lobster meat in.

-The clams can be dipped in the mixture that was saved when the clams were cooked.
+The clams can be dipped in the mixture saved when the clams are cooked.
 Gather your family and friend and enjoy your authentic New England Lobster Bake.

 Durham Dave